treyfortmuller/dotfiles/README.md

 ## ThinkPad X1 Carbon Specifics
 * The Arch Linux [wiki entry](https://wiki.archlinux.org/index.php/Lenovo_ThinkPad_X1_Carbon_(Gen_6)) for the X1C has detailed information on fixing two big problems with Linux on the machine.
   * Waking from S3 (suspend to RAM) sleep state
+  	* I followed the instructions to adjust the BIOS settings to support S3 sleep state in Linux.
+  	* I followed the instructions to enable Thunderbolt BIOS Assit Mode
   * Throttling issues causing super conservative thermal management comapred to Windows.
+  	* I ran the lenovo-throttling-fix-git instructions and disabled the in-built ```thermald``` thermal management service.
 * Kernpanik's [blog](http://kernpanik.com/geekstuff/2014/12/29/installing-ubuntu-on-thinkpad-x1-carbon-pt4.html) has a great list of setup steps for Ubuntu on the X1C.